Connect with us

 The Boeing 737 Max is the most recent model of aircraft produced by the Boeing company, and it boasts a number of advantages over earlier models

-The Boeing 737 Max is the most recent model of aircraft produced by the Boeing company, and it boasts a number of advantages over earlier models.
+The Boeing 737 Max is the most recent model of aircraft produced by the Boeing company, and it boasts several advantages over earlier models.
 We shall learn what features have been introduced to this aircraft in this article.

 No 1.
 Establishment of Boeing 737 max